WarpScript audit tool for Warp 10 3.0

 The audit tool looks for removed functions (ERROR).

-It also looks for functions that need capability, and check if CAPCHECK or CAPGET are used before (to check capability).
+It also looks for functions that need capability, and checks if CAPCHECK or CAPGET are used before (to check capability).
 It will raise a WARNING if there is no obvious capability management before or a simple INFO if CAPCHECK or CAPGET are present.
-The best practice is to check capability before calling functions that need them.
+The best practice is to check capability before calling functions that require it.

-It will also spot other specific changes, for example, if you use MAP with 'ticks' options, or warn you if you use CALL without setting timeout option.
+It will also detect other specific changes, for example, if you use MAP with 'ticks' options, or warn you if you use CALL without setting timeout option.

 So, your goal is to only have INFO at the end!